wmcgee3/capstone-b01-yellow/README.md

 Open your web browser to "localhost:5000"<br />

-<b>DO NOT</b> run setup-user.py.
+**DO NOT** run setup-user.py.
 This script needs to be heavily modified before it will work with our data structure.

 ## Contributing